robpetrosino/robpetrosino-academic-v2/content/publication/2023_frequency-effects/index.md

 ---
-title : "Interactive effects of word frequency and masked repetition in the lexical decision task: A large scale online study." type : "publication"
+title : "Interactive effects of word frequency and masked repetition in the lexical decision task: A large scale online study" type : "publication"
 authors:
 - robpetro